Chapter 6. Creating and managing activation keys in the Red Hat Hybrid Cloud Console

 You can use an activation key and a numeric organization identifier (organization ID) to register a system with Red Hat hosted services, such as Red Hat Subscription Manager or remote host configuration (RHC).
 Your organization’s activation keys and organization ID are displayed on the Activation Keys page in the Hybrid Cloud Console.

 Each user’s access to the activation keys in the Hybrid Cloud Console is managed through a role-based access control (RBAC) system.
-Users in the Organization Administrator group for your organization use the RBAC system to assign roles, such as RHC viewer and RHC administrator, to users within your organization.
-An RHC viewer can view the activation keys in the table on the Activation Keys page.
+Users in the Organization Administrator group for your organization use the RBAC system to assign roles, such as RHC user and RHC administrator, to users within your organization.
+An RHC user can view the activation keys in the table on the Activation Keys page.
 Only an RHC administrator is authorized to use the Hybrid Cloud Console user interface to create, edit, and delete activation keys.
 An RHC administrator also has the option to configure an activation key to apply system purpose attributes (role, service level agreement, or usage) to the system during the registration process.
 An Organization Administrator has the RHC administrator role by default.

 In the terminal, users with root privileges can use the activation key and the organization ID to register the system with a single command.
 If the activation key has been preconfigured with system purpose attributes, the specified attributes are automatically applied to the system upon registration.